25 Top-Rated Tourist Attractions in Washington State

 12. Riverfront Park, Spokane

 Eastern Washington is notably different than the west side of the state.
-The weather is considerably sunnier; farmland dots much of the landscape; and the population is less dense in much of the region, besides in the major cultural hub of Spokane – the second largest city in the state of Washington.
+The weather is considerably sunnier; farmland dots much of the landscape; and the population is less dense in much of the region, besides in the major cultural hub of Spokane – the second largest city in Washington.

 A crown jewel of Spokane attractions is the illustrious Riverfront Park.
 This sprawling parkland received a massive revitalization just in time for the 1974 World's Fair.
 Today, it's dotted with community attractions, including a hand-carved carousel made in 1909.
-The Spokane River also rushes right through the area, with several vantage points overlooking its falls.
+The Spokane River also rushes through the area, with several vantage points overlooking its falls.

 Other places to visit in Spokane include gardens, parks, and museums.
 And for the adventurous, the city offers access to several outdoor playgrounds, including the extensive Riverside Park.
 Skiing and year-round adventures are also available on the nearby Mount Spokane.
+Take some time to visit the historic Manito Park, established in 1904 and located south of Interstate 90 and the Spokane River.

 13. Bellingham